 We are very lucky at Malton Community Primary School to have a wide range of staff who lead different areas of our school.
 If you have a specific question, this page will help you find the person who will be able to help you most effectively.

-Miss Capone is a member of our administration team.
+Mrs Peacock is a member of our administration team.
 She is responsible for all admission enquiries.
-Miss Capone can be easily contacted on the main school telephone number between 8.45am and 2.00pm.
+Mrs Peacock can be easily contacted on the main school telephone number between 8.45am and 2.00pm.

 Mrs Spiller is a member of our administration team.
 She is responsible for CRB clearance checks, which form an integral part of our safeguarding policy and should be the first contact point for someone wishing to volunteer to work with us.